 R Visas Religious Worker

 The Religious Worker (R) visa is for foreign nationals coming to the United States temporarily to work in a religious capacity.
 Religious workers include persons who carry on the activities of a minister or who otherwise work in a religious vocation or occupation for, or at the request of, a religious denomination having a bona fide non-profit religious organization in the United States.
-The applicant must have been a member of the denomination for at least the two (2) year period immediately preceding application for religious worker status.
+The applicant must have been a member of the denomination for at least the two (2) year period immediately preceding the application for religious worker status.

 Religious Workers: Who is eligible?